 Roadmap and Prioritization Support

-Some teams use AI to help with prioritization scoring: feeding in user feedback volume, revenue impact estimates, engineering effort, and strategic alignment data to get a rough priority ranking.
-This works as a starting point for discussion.
-It does not replace the judgment call, but it makes the implicit scoring model visible and contestable.
+Some teams use AI to help with prioritization scoring by feeding in user feedback volume, revenue impact estimates, engineering effort, and strategic alignment data to get a rough ranking.
+This works as a discussion aid.
+It does not replace the judgment call.

-The sequencing trap: Teams that try to automate prioritization first almost always stall.
+The sequencing trap: teams that try to automate prioritization first almost always stall.
 Prioritization requires judgment.
 It is the last thing to automate, not the first.
-The teams that succeed start with synthesis (no judgment required), then documentation (low judgment), then reporting (almost none).
-Prioritization support is a Tier 3 or Tier 4 capability, not a starting point.
+The teams that succeed start with synthesis, then documentation, then reporting.

 Sprint Reporting and Status Summaries